KrisAesoey/AtomicTranslation/README.md

-# Rule learing of the Atomic dataset using Transformers
+# Rule Learning as Machine Translation using the Atomic Knowledge Bank

 This is the offical repository for my master's thesis exploring the possiblities of using the Transformer architecture as a method of performing neural machine learning translation from natural language to logical formulas.
 The experiments are performed on datasets from the literature (marked as DKET), and the Atomic knowledge bank.